alexocode/knigge/README.md

 By default `Knigge` does as much work as possible at compile time.
 This will be fine most of the time.
 In case you want to swap out the implementation at runtime - by calling `Application.put_env/2` - you can force `Knigge` to do all delegation at runtime.
-As you might expect this impacts runtime speed negatively, since the implementing module will have to be loaded for each call.
+As you might expect this incurs runtime overhead, since the implementing module will have to be loaded for each call.

 If you want to do delegation at runtime simply pass `delegate_at: :runtime` as